A shoulder sprain is caused by trauma. The most common way this happens is by:

 - Lack of flexibility and strength in muscles and ligaments

 - Loose joints or connective tissue problems

-The doctor will ask about your symptoms and health history.
-You will also be asked how you hurt your shoulder.
+The doctor will ask about symptoms and health history.
+Questions will also be asked about the injury.
 A physical exam will be done.
 It will focus on the shoulder.

 It can be hard to tell a shoulder sprain from a fracture or dislocation.
 Pictures of the shoulder may be taken.
 This can be done with: